RED Extramural Fund Opportunities

 Extramural Funding Opportunity Preparation Award (EFOPA)

-UCR’s Office of Research and Economic Development (RED) is pleased to announce the new Extramural Funding Opportunity Preparation Award (EFOPA) program.
+UCR’s Office of Research and Economic Development (RED) is pleased to announce the second call for the Extramural Funding Opportunity Preparation Award (EFOPA) program.
 The intention of the program is to enable UCR faculty to increase their competitiveness for extramural funding.
 Proposals requesting internal funding in an amount between $5,000 and $25,000 are solicited and it is anticipated that a total of approximately $600,000 will be disbursed.
-This internal competition will be piloted this year and could be continued on an annual cycle based on its initial outcomes, applicants’ and awardees’ feedback, and funds available.
-For this initial competition, funds will need to be spent between May 15, 2021 and March 31, 2022.
+This internal competition may be continued on a semi-annual cycle based on its initial outcomes, applicants’ and awardees’ feedback, and funds available.
+For this initial competition, funds will need to be spent between January 1 and December 31, 2022.

 TYPES OF AWARDS